abdul0haleem/elastic-siem-windows-log-monitoring/README.md

 The project also provided an understanding of how **Windows Security, System, and Application events** can be collected from a Windows 11 endpoint and made available through a centralized SIEM platform.
 Configuring **Fleet Server, Agent Policies, and Windows integrations** helped develop an understanding of communication between the endpoint and the Elastic Stack.

 The verification process using **Fleet** and **Kibana Discover** demonstrated how security analysts can monitor enrolled endpoints, verify agent health, examine collected telemetry, and search security events for monitoring and investigation.

+## ✅ Conclusion

+The project successfully demonstrated the implementation of a basic **SIEM lab using the Elastic Stack**. **Elasticsearch** was configured as the centralized data storage and indexing platform, while **Kibana** was used for visualization and security event analysis. **Fleet Server** and **Elastic Agent** were configured to manage and collect telemetry from a **Windows 11 endpoint**.

+The successful enrollment and healthy status of the Windows endpoint in **Fleet**, along with the successful collection of Windows security telemetry in **Kibana Discover**, confirmed that the endpoint monitoring and log collection process was working successfully.

+Overall, the project provided valuable hands-on experience with **SIEM deployment, centralized log collection, Windows endpoint monitoring, Elastic Stack configuration, Fleet management, and security event analysis**, establishing a practical foundation for further **SOC and security operations activities**.